-The meetings held were publicised locally using a variety of different means including advertisements in local and trade press, notices on local and regional radio, and word of mouth.
+The meetings held were publicised locally using a variety of different means including advertisements in local and trade press, notices on local and regional radio, signage and posters and word of mouth.
 The inclusive nature of these events can be witnessed from the diverse representation amongst the attendees.